-M.A.
-Governance and Development, Institute of Development Studies, University of Sussex;
+2009 MA, Governance and Development, Institute of Development Studies, University of Sussex, UK

-M.A.
-Social Work, Tata Institute of Social Sciences, Mumbai;
+2001 MA, Social Work, Tata Institute of Social Sciences, Mumbai

-Harini’s most recent work has been in evidence based research.
-She has been involved in two systematic reviews for DFID and 3ie on (i) the approaches to basic service delivery for urban slums in low and middle-income countries and (ii) the extent of use of life-cycle approach in WASH programming during the MDG period.
+Her most recent work prior to IIHS, has been in evidence-based research.
+She has been involved in two systematic reviews, for DFID and 3ie, on (i) the approaches to basic service delivery for urban slums in low and middle income countries and (ii) the extent of adoption of life-cycle approach in WASH programming during the MDG period.
 She has been involved as a Co-PI and subject matter expert on Water and Sanitation in these two systematic reviews.